Outwoods, Loughborough

 I have taught Earth Science as a tutor for The Open University, as a lecturer at Loughborough University and at Makerere University, Uganda.

-In 1991, I returned overseas to the Sultanate of Oman, where I progressed from being line manager of Information Centre in the Ministry of Water Resources to being Advisor to the Supervisor-General of Information Centre and Information Expert in the Office of the Minister of Water Resources.
+In 1991, I returned overseas to the Sultanate of Oman, where I progressed from being line manager of Information Centre in the Ministry of Water Resources to being Advisor to the Supervisor-General of Information Centre, and subsequently Information Expert in the Office of the Minister of Water Resources.

 I prepared briefings for HE the Minister of Water Resources from 1993 to 2000, using Internet resources from 1994 onwards.
 While in Oman, I began designing my own websites, as well as that of the ministry.